byzer-org/byzer-doc/byzer-lang/zh-cn/byzer-llm/new_model.md

 run command as LLM.`` where
 action="infer"
-and pretrainedModelType="llama"
+and pretrainedModelType="custom/llama2"
-and localModelDir="/home/byzerllm/models/openbuddy-llama-13b-v5-fp16"
+and localModelDir="/home/byzerllm/models/xxxxx"
-and reconnect="true"
+and reconnect="false"
-and udfName="llama_13b_chat"
+and udfName="llama2_13b_chat"
 and modelTable="command";
 ```